MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 New-VMSwitch -Name "Virtual Switch" -SwitchType NAT -NATSubnetAddress 172.16.0.0/12
 ```

-<a name=nat></a>In addition to creating the virtual switch, if the switch type is NAT, a NAT object will need to be created.
+<a name=nat></a>In addition to creating the virtual switch, if the switch type is NAT, a NAT object needs to be created.
 This is completed using the `New-NetNat` command.
 This example creates a NAT object with the name `ContainerNat` and an address prefix that matches the NAT subnet assigned to the container switch.

 ```powershell
 New-NetNat -Name ContainerNat -InternalIPInterfaceAddressPrefix "172.16.0.0/12"